openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 Orig-Pred:     0   1   0   1   1   1   1   1   1
 ```

-Since the token `2466` was added in *Orig-Pred pairs*, we insert `0` into the *Orig-Ref sparse vector*, the shortest vector in this case, meaning that this "imaginary" token is not count as a change.
+Since the token `2466` was added in *Orig-Pred pairs*, we insert `0` into the *Orig-Ref sparse vector*, the shortest vector in this case, meaning that this "imaginary" token does not count as a change.

 ```
 Orig-Ref:      1  '0'  0   1   0   1   1   1   1